chandramoulirajagopalan/Entity_Resolution/Entity_Resolution_Approach.md

 # Approach
 We have created an interface to take input of the entity (First Name + LastName, Location, Organization) from the user through argparse.
-We have found various mentions of the entity in the web using two approaches
+We have found various mentions of the entity in the web using either of the two approaches for taking inputs from user
 - [Using Google APP Engine API](https://cloud.google.com/appengine/training/fts_intro/)
 - [Using Google Scrapper](https://pypi.org/project/GoogleScraper)
+We have to train the model and test it to analyse the entities.
 - Using Dedupe library to deduplicate , link and canonicalise data.

 ## [Using Google APP Engine API](https://github.com/chandramoulirajagopalan/Entity_Resolution/blob/master/search_queries_using_google_api_engine.py)